vezzolter/DSA/Algorithms/Sorting/BubbleSort/BubbleSort.md

   - **Stable** — if two elements are equal, they are not swapped, thus preserving their relative order.

 - **Adaptabillity:**
-  - **Non-adaptive** — always performs the same sequence of comparisons and swaps regardless of the characteristics of the input data.
+  - **Non-adaptive** — while it does avoid swaps for elements that are already in their correct positions, it does not adapt its overall behavior based on the existing order.

 # &#128221; Application